 The CAISO will review the information submitted to assess the Participating TO’s request and evaluate whether any other projects are affected by the date change.
 The CAISO will review its conclusions and alternatives to the milestone delay considered, if applicable, with all impacted Interconnection Customers and the Participating TO before making a decision on the request.
 Finally, the CAISO will provide Interconnection Customers with notice of the required milestone delay and the specific Network Upgrade(s) or transmission project is the cause of the delay.

 The COD extensions associated with a Participating TO’s delay in construction of upgrades should be commensurate.
 For example, the new In-Service Date of the project should be within approximately 6 months of the new in-service date for the RNUs (i.e., just because the upgrade is delayed does not give the Interconnection Customer an ability to further delay its project).
 In addition, the timeframes between the In-Service Date, Initial Synchronization Date, and COD should be similar to the number of days between these dates that were previously agreed to in the executed GIA, unless there is a valid reason to change those time periods which the Interconnection Customer must demonstrate to the CAISO.
-Thus if the Initial Synchronization Date was 30 days after the In-Service Date in the executed GIA, and the new In-Service Date is March 1, 2015, then the new Initial Synchronization Date should be March 31, 2015.
+Thus if the Initial Synchronization Date was thirty (30) days after the In-Service Date in the executed GIA, and the new In-Service Date is March 1, 2015, then the new Initial Synchronization Date should be March 31, 2015.

 Construction Sequencing

-If a Generating Facility requires a COD extension or acceleration by no more than 6 months, then the requested change for the In-Service Date, Initial Synchronization Date, and COD may be requested and approved without going through the MMA process.
+If a Generating Facility requires a COD extension or acceleration by no more than six (6) months, then the requested change for the In-Service Date, Initial Synchronization Date, and COD may be requested and approved without going through the MMA process.
 Interconnection Customers with executed GIAs, where the Generating Facility has commenced construction, and is within nine (9) months of the then-current Initial Synchronization Date or COD may request construction sequencing for up to a cumulative six (6) months before triggering the need for an MMA.
-If a COD needs to be extended because both Network Upgrades are delayed, and because of a construction sequencing issue, the Network Upgrade delay will be considered first, and then the clock will start on 6 months of allowable construction sequencing.
+If a COD needs to be extended because Network Upgrades or PTO’s Interconnection Facilities are delayed, and because of a construction sequencing issue, the Network Upgrade or PTO’s Interconnection Facilities delay will be considered first, and then the clock will start on 6 months of allowable construction sequencing.

+Each project has a cumulative six (6) months of construction sequencing time available.
+Completion of an MMA, PTA, or PTO delay to extend milestones does not reset construction sequencing time.
+For example, if a project has used four (4) months of construction sequencing and then submits a modification request to further extend its COD, the project may use an additional two (2) months of construction sequencing to extend its COD.
+Any further extension would require a modification request.

+Projects in Cluster 15 and later may request to extend their COD up to a cumulative three (3) years per Section 3.5.1.4 of Appendix KK of the CAISO Tariff.
+While the COD extension of up to three (3) years is allowed, the project may be required to continue to maintain its current payment and posting schedule to ensure other queued projects are not negatively impacted by the COD extension.
+Further COD extensions will be considered subject to Commercial Viability Criteria.

+All construction sequencing requests will require a completed Modification Request Form.

 Inverter Changes